 The Sepsis Alliance website includes information on sepsis for providers, patients, and families.
 You can find resources for sepsis survivors and caregivers, free clinical resources for improving sepsis care in your medical facility, and tools to get involved raising sepsis awareness.

-Who would run a sepsis registry?
+Who would run a sepsis data trust?

 Don’t we already track the quality of care delivered to sepsis patients?

-What’s the role of NSRI?
+What’s the role of NSDTI?

-How does NSRI relate to Sepsis Alliance?
+How does NSDTI relate to Sepsis Alliance?